 Drug testing is an especially tricky to subject to navigate with your employees.
 If you have reason to believe one or more of your employees may be coming into work under the influence of drugs or alcohol, how should testing be handled?
 There should be a policy about it in your employee handbook, but how do you know if it’s legally compliant?
 Join Paul and Solution Center advisor Michelle Richard as they discuss how to handle this stressful situation.

 Voice Over: You’re about to listen to another episode of What The Hell Just Happened?!
-Join Paul Edwwards and his guests as they discuss and sometimes even solve some interesting HR problems.
+Join Paul Edwards and his guests as they discuss and sometimes even solve some interesting HR problems.

 Paul: And… I’m gonna go off the rails sometimes and talk about whatever I want.